sudarshanmhasrup/localina/readme.md

 localization out of the box, but changing the locale in real time is a bit trickier and requires writing a lot of boilerplate code, which is also challenging to understand. `Localina` Is a Kotlin Multiplatform library that allows you to update the locale of your Compose Multiplatform app in real time.

+### Contributing

+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.